jamesleasure/IT2320/Labs/Lab2.md

 5. Calculate a total cost from the 3 cost variables.
 Store the value in a variable called costTotal.
 6. Calculate a tax amount from total cost.
 Assume the tax amount is 7%.
 Store this in a variable called costTax.
 7. Create a variable called costTotalWithTax.
 This should be costTotal + costTax.
-8. Use document.write statements to output. *Try to format it nicely so it appears like a receipt.
+8. Use document.write statements to output the following values.
+Note: see the example how they output each test score and the average. *Try to format it nicely so it appears like a receipt.
 You could add a fun fictitious name for the grocery store.*
     1. each item with its cost,
     2. the total before taxes,
     3. total amount of tax, and